emmt/TwoDimensional.jl/docs/src/index.md

 # Introduction

-`TwoDimensional` is a [Julia](https://julialang.org/) package which provides useful types and methods to define and manipulate 2-dimensional objects (points, bounding-boxes) and affine coordinate transforms.
+`TwoDimensional` is a [Julia][julia-url] package which provides useful types and methods to define and manipulate 2-dimensional objects (points, rectangles, circles, polygons, and bounding-boxes) and affine coordinate transforms.
+This package also offers methods to build masks from the composition of elementary shapes.

 Other related packages:
 - [CoordinateTransformations](https://github.com/FugroRoames/CoordinateTransformations.jl)